g-hurst/simple-sdn/directions/README.md

 A key part of the problem is ensuring the controller has an up-to-date view of the topology despite node and link failures.
 To detect switch and link failures, periodic messages are exchanged between the switches, as well as between each switch and the controller as will be described in the document.
 The controller runs algorithms for path computation each time that the topology changes, and ships the latest routing table to each switch.

-The routing algorithm used by the controller to compute paths is Dijkstra’s shortest path algorithm.
+The routing algorithm used by the controller to compute paths is **Dijkstra’s shortest path algorithm**.
 Specifically, of all possible paths between the source and destination, the path with the shortest “distance” is chosen.
 The distance of a path is the sum of all the links’ distances on the path.

 ## Project Description
 The switches and the controller emulate a topology specified in a topology configuration file.
 We begin by describing the format of the configuration file, next discuss the bootstrap process (the action performed by each switch process at the start of execution), path computation (how the controller computes routing tables), and the periodic actions that must be continually performed by the switch and the controller.